Tempestissiman/ArcadeMacro/README.md

 The rest is simple!
 We just offset our pattern with whatever `timing` is.
 Go ahead and give the macro a try!

 Try these out for yourself:
-- Try `TrackInput.RequestPosition(timing)`.
-This is a bit tricker to use, be sure to check out the reference document!
+- Try `TrackInput.requestPosition(timing)`.
+This is a bit tricker to use, you have to pass in the timing parameter which will specify where the vertical input plane will be placed.
+Normally you use a `TrackInput.requestTiming()` then feed the result to `TrackInput.requestPosition(timing)`
 - Try requesting and waiting twice

 ### Example 3.5 Self destruction button, but a bit less destructive